A dependent multiplier bootstrap for the sequential empirical copula process under strong mixing: Practical issues

 The practical use of the derived dependent multiplier bootstrap for $\Cb_n$ requires the generation of dependent multiplier sequences and the estimation of the partial derivatives of the copula.
 These two practical issues are discussed in the second and third subsection below, while the first subsection addresses the key choice of the bandwidth parameter $\ell_n$ involved in the definition of dependent multiplier sequences.

-\subsection{Estimation of the bandwidth parameter $\ell_n$}
+\subsection{Estimation of the bandwidth parameter \texorpdfstring{$\ell_n$}{$ell_n$}}

-The bandwidth parameter $\ell_n$ defined in Assumption~(M\ref{item:ln}) plays a role somehow similar to that of the block length in the block bootstrap of \cite{Kun89}.
+The bandwidth parameter $\ell_n$ defined in assumption~\textup{(M2)} plays a role somehow similar to that of the block length in the block bootstrap of K{\"u}nsch \cite{Kun89}.
 Its value is therefore expected to have a crucial influence on the finite-sample performance of the dependent multiplier bootstrap for $\Cb_n$.
-The choice of a similar bandwidth parameter is discussed for instance in \cite{PapPol01} for the tapered block bootstrap using results from \cite{Kun89}.
-Related results are presented in \citet[Lemmas~3.12 and~3.13]{Buh93} and \citet[Proposition 2.1]{Sha10} for the dependent multiplier bootstrap when the statistic of interest is the sample mean.
-The aim of this section is to extend the aforementioned results to the dependent multiplier bootstrap for $\Cb_n$ and propose an estimator of $\ell_n$ in the spirit of those investigated in \cite{PapPol01}, \cite{PolWhi04} and \cite{PatPolWhi09} for other resampling schemes.
-Since the dependent multiplier bootstrap for $\Cb_n$ is based on the corresponding bootstrap approximation for $\tilde \B_n$, we propose to base our estimator of the bandwidth parameter on the accuracy of the latter technique.
+The choice of a similar bandwidth parameter is discussed, for instance, in Paparoditis and Politis \cite{PapPol01} for the tapered block bootstrap using results from K{\"u}nsch \cite{Kun89}.
+Related results are presented in B\"uhlmann (\cite{Buh93}, Lemmas~3.12 and~3.13) and Shao (\cite{Sha10}, Proposition 2.1) for the dependent multiplier bootstrap when the statistic of interest is the sample mean.
+The aim of this section is to extend the aforementioned results to the dependent multiplier bootstrap for $\Cb_n$ and propose an estimator of $\ell_n$ in the spirit of those investigated in Paparoditis and Politis \cite{PapPol01}, Politis and White \cite{PolWhi04} and Patton, Politis and White \cite{PatPolWhi09} for other resampling schemes.
+Since the dependent multiplier bootstrap for $\Cb_n$ is based on the corresponding bootstrap approximation for $\tilde\B_n$, we propose to base our estimator of the bandwidth parameter on the accuracy of the latter technique.

-Let $\Ex_\xi$ and $\Cov_\xi$ denote the expectation and covariance, respectively, conditional on the data $\vec X_1,\dots,\vec X_n$, and, for any $\vec u, \vec v \in [0,1]^d$, let $\sigma_C(\vec u, \vec v) = \Cov\{ \B_C(1, \vec u), \B_C(1, \vec v) \}$.
-Now, fix $m \in \{1,\dots,M\}$ and, for any $\vec u, \vec v \in [0,1]^d$, let
+Let $\Ex_\xi$ and $\Cov_\xi$ denote the expectation and covariance, respectively, conditional on the data $\mathbf X_1,\ldots,\mathbf X_n$, and, for any $\mathbf u, \mathbf v \in[0,1]^d$, let $\sigma_C(\mathbf u, \mathbf v) = \Cov \{ \B_C(1, \mathbf u), \B_C(1, \mathbf v) \}$.
+Now, fix $m \in\{1,\ldots,M\} $ and, for any $\mathbf u, \mathbf v \in[0,1]^d$, let

-where $\tilde \B_n^{(m)}$ is defined in~\eqref{eq:tildeBnm}.
-For the moment, although it is based on the unobservable sample $\vec U_1,\dots,\vec U_n$ and the unknown copula $C$, we shall regard $\tilde \sigma_n(\vec u, \vec v)$ as an estimator of $\sigma_C(\vec u, \vec v)$.
+where $\tilde\B_n^{(m)}$ is defined in~(\ref{eqtildeBnm}).
+For the moment, although it is based on the unobservable sample $\mathbf U_1,\ldots,\mathbf U_n$ and the unknown copula $C$, we shall regard $\tilde\sigma _n(\mathbf u, \mathbf v)$ as an estimator of $\sigma_C(\mathbf u, \mathbf v)$.

-The following two results extend Lemmas~3.12 and 3.13 of \cite{Buh93} and Proposition~2.1 of \cite{Sha10}.
-They can be proved by adapting the arguments used in the proofs of Lemmas~3.12 and 3.13 of \cite{Buh93}.
-The resulting proofs are given in the supplementary material for completeness.
+The following two results extend Lemmas~3.12 and 3.13 of B\"uhlmann \cite{Buh93} and Proposition~2.1 of Shao \cite{Sha10}.
+They can be proved by adapting the arguments used in the proofs of Lemmas~3.12 and 3.13 of B\"uhlmann \cite{Buh93}.
+The resulting proofs are given in the supplementary material (B\"ucher and Kojadinovic \cite{BucKoj14}) for completeness.